Access FTP and SFTP Sites With a Real Drive Letter: DriveMaker Freeware

 Command Line Support

-Using DriveMaker you can use the command prompt to access your FTP files as well.
-For example: xcopy, dir, move, etc. Older DOS tools can hence be utilized on online files located on a mapped FTP site.
+Using DriveMaker you can use the command prompt to access your FTP / SFTP files as well.
+For example: xcopy, dir, move, etc. Older DOS tools can hence be utilized on online files located on a mapped FTP site:

 DriveMaker Freeware and DriveMaker Plus are both limited to file sizes of 4 GB.
 Files larger than 4 GB cannot be handled by DriveMaker; however, given the nature and delays involved with remote drives, you wouldn’t want to access larger files via a virtual drive.
 Very large files above 4 GB are best handled by backup software, such as BackupChain, which also handles broken links and offers far more features than just file transfer.
 Alternatively, an FTP client could be used for those types of transfers, which could take hours to complete depending on your internet access speeds.

-Please note that SFTP is currently not supported.
-If you need encrypted link support, DriveMaker offers “explicit FTPS” which encrypts FTP over TLS/SSL and is also secure; however, SFTP is a different protocol.
+SFTP is supported since v4.
+Note that DriveMaker also offers “explicit FTPS” which encrypts FTP over TLS/SSL and is also secure.

-You can use DriveMaker in a VPN-like setting but DriveMaker is not meant to be used as a full replacement for VPN, especially not in a multi-user environment.
+This has to do with how FTP works and is not a DriveMaker limitation.
+You can use FTP in a multiuser setting but FTP is not meant to be used as a full replacement for VPN, especially not in a multi-user environment.
 FTP does not offer a way for files to be locked.
 In addition, FTP does not allow random file access, meaning that you cannot read from and write into files a specific points.
-Hence, you cannot use DriveMaker to run databases directly from storage and similar scenarios where random file access is required to occur in-place.
+Hence, you cannot use FTP to run databases directly from storage and similar scenarios where random file access is required to occur in-place.

-It is possible open Microsoft Access databases directly from storage and they will work fine but the Access file won’t be locked.
+It is possible to open Microsoft Access databases directly from storage and they will work fine but the Access file won’t be locked.
 The database changes will be uploaded when you close the database.
-In the meantime, however, the database is not locked, so you can’t have several users accessing the database simultaneously, unless it’s read-only.
+In the meantime, however, the database is not locked, so you can’t have several users accessing the database simultaneously, unless it’s a read-only database.

 Files are cached locally and uploaded in full when you finish editing.
 The same happens with directory contents for better performance.
 You won’t see immediately changes made by others if the other users are working on the same files or inside the same directory.